SportWizard/Learning/Deep Learning/Fully Connected Neural Network.md

 # What is fully connected neural network?
-Fully connected neural network (FCNN), also known as multi-layer perceptron (MLP) is a concept and a architecture used in [[Deep Learning]].
-The concept of FCNN is every neurons in the previous layer is connected to every neuron in the next layer.
-The architecture of FCNN is a layer of neuron taking inputs, then passes it to the hidden layers, and lastly to the output layer (Usually [[Softmax]] for multi-class)
+Fully connected neural network (FCNN), also known as multi-layer perceptron (MLP) is an architecture in [[Deep Learning]].
+The architecture of FCNN is a layer of neuron taking inputs, then passes it to the hidden layers, and lastly to the output layer (Usually [[Softmax]] for multi-class), where every neurons in the previous layer is connected to every neuron in the next layer

 # What is neuron(s)?
 In [[Deep Learning]], a neuron is an equation taking the form of a linear equation (each $w_i x_i$ is a new dimension)